timescale/docs/use-timescale/data-tiering/about-data-tiering.md

 ---
-title: About tiered storage
+title: About the object storage tier
-excerpt: Learn how tiered storage helps you save on storage costs
+excerpt: Learn how the object storage tier helps you save on storage costs
 product: [cloud]
 keywords: [tiered storage]
 tags: [storage, data management]